 - Eye infection caused by a virus, fungus, or bacteria or

-An eye doctor will give you this medicine in a hospital or clinic.
-This medicine is an implant that is placed in your eye.
-It will stay in your eye and will not need to be removed for up to 3 years.
+Your eye doctor (ophthalmologist) will give you this medicine in a hospital or clinic.
+This medicine is an implant that is placed into your eye.
+It will stay into your eye and will not need to be removed for up to 3 years.

 Your eye doctor will want to check your progress at regular visits, especially during the first few weeks after you receive this medicine.